 |Our new Brother color scanner we purchased to replace the five-year-old Doxie model we used in the past.|

-When we first began traveling the world we’d already been working toward becoming as paperless as possible in our old lives.
-There was no spot in our house that had stacks of papers waiting to be handled.
+When we first began traveling the world, we’d already been working toward becoming as paperless as possible in our old lives.
+As a result, no spot in our house had stacks of papers waiting to be handled.

 In part, I suppose becoming paperless was due to my somewhat compulsive desire to avoid clutter in our surroundings.
-But, as it turned out, this bit of obsessiveness proved to be useful when it became pertinent for us to avoid carrying papers in our luggage, adding to the weight.
+But, as it turned out, this bit of obsessiveness proved helpful when it became pertinent for us to avoid carrying papers in our luggage, adding to the weight.

 Long ago, we’d chosen to receive everything we could online.
-Once we decided to travel the world, we amped up the process by ridding ourselves of all junk snail mail and spent weeks scanning photos, important documents, certificates and anything else we may need along the way.
+Once we decided to travel the world, we excited the process by ridding ourselves of all junk snail mail and spent weeks scanning photos, important documents, certificates, and anything else we may need along the way.

 Subsequently, we don’t receive more than a dozen or so pieces of snail mail each year at our mailing service in Las Vegas and only receive packages for items we need to refill our supplies inventory.

-As a result of this decision, it was imperative we carry a portable scanner with us.
-In this process, we also decided not to print cruise documents, boarding passes and other travel related confirmations when we so easily can present them on our phones after we’ve extracted them from our travel sites and those arriving by email.
+As a result of this decision, we needed to carry a portable scanner with us.
+In this process, we also decided not to print cruise documents, boarding passes, and other travel-related confirmations when we so easily can present them on our phones after we’ve extracted them from our travel sites and those arriving by email.

 |This bag is filled with receipts we need to scan in the next few days.|

 When we first began our travels, we’d purchased a portable printer.
-But, within a few years, it quit working and we decided we could live without a printer if we became more diligent about keeping all necessary documents on our phones to display at the appropriate times.
-Carrying the difficult-to-handle rolled paper was weighty and inconvenient.
+But, within a few years, it quit working.
+We decided we could live without a printer if we became more diligent about keeping all necessary documents on our phones to display appropriately.
+In addition, carrying the difficult-to-handle rolled paper was weighty and inconvenient.

-Since we keep copies of all potential tax deductible receipts, having a scanner proved to be a must.
-Some may use their phones or camera to take photos of receipts but we’ve found the image to be clearer and more manageable when we can slip it through a paper feeder in a scanner.
-If the receipt is wrinkled, we slip it inside a clear plastic sheet and then feed it into the scanner.
+Since we keep copies of all potentially tax-deductible receipts, having a scanner proved to be a must.
+Some may use their phones or cameras to take photos of receipts, but we’ve found the image clearer and more manageable when we can slip it through a paper feeder in a scanner.
+For example, if the receipt is wrinkled, we slip it inside a clear plastic sheet and then feed it into the scanner.

 When our most recent Doxie portable scanner died while we were n Minnesota, we ordered a Brother DS-620 Mobile Color Page Scanner for $85.99 with free Prime shipping.
-For some odd reason, Amazon notified us that it had been lost in the mail, gave us a refund and we ordered it once again.
+For some odd reason, Amazon notified us that it had been lost in the mail, gave us a refund, and ordered it again.
 It arrived two days later.

 For those less than savvy computer folks out there, setting up a scanner to work with a computer can be tricky.
 It took me about 20 minutes of monkeying around to install the software and get it working.
 When Tom tried to do the same on his laptop, I helped.
 It was very tricky.

-Also, an important note for iPad, Apple, Kindle and other product users; A USB plug-in on your device is a must to use such a device.
-There may be some Bluetooth scanners out there but as PC users we never have a shortage of USB outlets.
+Also, an important note for iPad, Apple, Kindle, and other product users; A USB plug-in on your device is a must to use such a device.
+There may be some Bluetooth scanners out there, but we never have a shortage of USB outlets as PC users.